-When it comes time for your vet to diagnose diabetes in your cat, he or she will implement any of the below tests to determine the underlying cause of the elevated blood sugar in your cat.
+When it comes time for your vet to diagnose your cat’s illness, they may implement any of the tests noted below to determine the underlying cause of your pet’s elevated blood sugar.

-- A serum biochemical analysis to determine the blood glucose concentration and to exclude other potential causes of the same symptoms.
+- Serum biochemical analysis to determine blood glucose concentration and exclude other potential causes related to your pet’s symptoms.

 Tackling Your Cat’s Diabetes With PetPlace

-We know that it can seem daunting to tackle your cat’s diabetes, but we’re here to help.
-Between your vet and our online archive of kitty articles, you’ll be able to find all the help you need to battling your cat’s DM.
-Did you know that some pet insurance plans can help pay for the costs associated with diabetes?
-To learn more, check out our pet insurance articles.
+We know that it can seem daunting to take on feline diabetes, but we’re here to help.
+Between your vet and our online archive of cat articles, you’ll be able to find all the help you need to battle your pet’s condition.

 PetPlace Tips for Managing Your Newly Diagnosed Diabetic Cat

 - Practice at your veterinary office giving insulin injections with their staff prior to leaving and trying at home.
 They are the experts and can show you how to administer these injections.